 The grommet insertion operation is performed under a general anaesthetic and takes around 20 minutes.
 A small hole will be made in the ear drum so the fluid can be removed by suction (a myringotomy), before the small tube (grommet) is placed into the hole.

 How do I protect my ear after the procedure?

 You should not swim for six weeks after the procedure.
-The medical team will give you further advice on how to protect the ear.
+Your Consultant will give you further advice on how to protect the ear.

 - Make a general enquiry

 Our team are on hand to help answer any queries you might have about coming to KIMS Hospital or Sevenoaks Medical Centre.
 You can use the form below and one of our team will be in touch.
 Alternatively to speak to a member of our team, please call 01622 237 500.